Serah: In tradition

 A number of midrashim have been written about Serach.
 According to one midrash, Serach was not Asher's daughter but his stepdaughter.
 She was three years old when Asher married her mother, and she was brought up in the house of Jacob, whose affection she won by her remarkable piety and virtue.
 The best known of the midrashim about her tells of how she was the first to inform Jacob that his son Joseph was still alive.
 Fearing that the news would be too much of a shock for the old man, however, she tells a praying Jacob, through playing the harp and singing in rhyme, that Joseph is "alive and living in Egypt, and has two sons, Manasseh and Ephraim."
-(Egypt, in Hebrew, is known as Mitzraim, which rhymes with Ephraim.)
+(Egypt, in Hebrew, is Mizraim, which rhymes with Ephraim.)
 In return, Jacob blesses her, saying, "May you live forever and never die."
 According to the same midrash, Serach was eventually permitted to enter heaven alive, something achieved only by a scant few others.
 Further, when Moses appeared to the elders of Israel in the book of Exodus 3:16 and 4:31, they went to Serach to confirm that he (i.e., Moses) was truly the redeemer of Israel.
 She recognized him by the code phrase "God has surely remembered" that had been passed down, according to the midrash, from Abraham to Isaac and then to Jacob and his sons.
 At that stage of slavery in Egypt, no one else knew the authenticity of these code phrases as authentically as Serach.